MicrosoftDocs/visualstudio-docs/connected-environment/get-started-nodejs-03.md

 [!INCLUDE[](common/build-and-run-in-k8s-cli.md)]

 ## Update a Content File
-Connected Environment isn't just about getting code running in Kubernetes - it's about enabling you to quickly and iteratively see your code changes take affect in a Kubernetes environment in the cloud.
+Connected Environment isn't just about getting code running in Kubernetes - it's about enabling you to quickly and iteratively see your code changes take effect in a Kubernetes environment in the cloud.

 1. Locate the file `./public/index.html` and make an edit to the HTML.
 For example, change the page's background color to a shade of blue: